Delayed flight? Lack of modernization in the skies might be to blame

-Alaska CEO Brad Tilden testified this week in Washington, D.C., before the House of Representatives Subcommittee on Aviation – see the full text of his prepared remarks below.
+Alaska Airlines CEO Brad Tilden testified before the House of Representatives Subcommittee on Aviation earlier this year

-Tilden took the opportunity to reiterate Alaska’s support for Air Traffic Control reform.
-He said it’s imperative to speed up modernization of our ATC infrastructure to deal with congestion and delays.
+Alaska CEO Brad Tilden says it’s imperative to speed up modernization of our ATC infrastructure to deal with congestion and delays.

 Tilden emphasized that Alaska is familiar with this technology – in fact, the airline pioneered it.

-“In the mid-1990s, in the state of Alaska, we pioneered what is called Required Navigational Performance instrument procedures, which are GPS-based approaches and a key building block of NextGen,” Tilden said.
+“In the mid-1990s, in the state of Alaska, we pioneered what is called Required Navigational Performance instrument procedures, which are GPS-based approaches and a key building block of the next generation of air traffic control technology,” Tilden said.
 “However, today, more than 20 years later, we are able to use these RNP procedures for just 4 percent of our approaches nationwide.”

 Tilden said Alaska believes that ATC reform, including the separation of ATC operations from the FAA and into a not-for-profit, non-government corporation – is needed to put the country on the path of true aviation infrastructure improvement.